immy1996/immy1996.github.io/_posts/blog/2016-11-23-Simple-PostgreSQL-Functionality.markdown

 Since we have our table created, we can start inserting some data into it.
 For example, let's add another account into it.
 We do this by calling the table that we want to add too, naming the columns and then providing data for each of those columns.
+Before you always insert anything, never enter a value for any of the id column.
+The reason is that because it is auto-generated whenever a new row in the table is created.
 When you insert a statement, column names shouldn't be quote but the column values that you're entering do need to be quoted but some doesn't need to like for example, our age column.
 We should be inserting it like this:

 `INSERT INTO student_info (name, email, age, username, password) values ('Imran Ahmed', 'example@example.com', 20, 'celticsuser', 'celticspass');`

-Before you always insert anything, never enter a value for any of the id column.
-The reason is that because it is auto-generated whenever a new row in the table is created.

 We can select like this to get the information back:
 `SELECT * from registered WHERE account_id = '1';`

-Then it should display as this:
+Then it should display something like this:

      account_id	|    name     |  age  |   username    |   password
      1	          Imran Ahmed    20      celticsuser     celticspass

 Now see how in the beginning our `account_id` is filled along the rest of our other data that has been organized correctly.

 Now let's say we want to remove a row from our table.
 Let's delete the row that we just inserted into our table.
 We can delete it like this:

     DELETE FROM registered WHERE age = 20;